AscendingPassage.com HOME PAGE.

 Next comes a man bearing a block of precious wood, like the former,

-a tall cameleopard (giraffe?), with its leader, followed by two prisoners, who
+a tall cameleopard (giraffe?), with its leader.

 by Salvador Cherubini, 1832-44